dimitarrusev/dimitarrusev.github.io/README.md

 # dimitarrusev.github.io
 [![Build Status](https://travis-ci.org/dimitarrusev/dimitarrusev.github.io.svg?branch=source)](https://travis-ci.org/dimitarrusev/dimitarrusev.github.io)

 Source code for my personal markdown based blog.
-It is built using Angular Universal and transformed into a static website whenever i push to this repository.
+It is built using [Angular Universal](https://universal.angular.io/), and with the help of [Travis-CI](https://travis-ci.org/) automatically transformed into a static website whenever i push to this repository.

 It is open sourced for you, the reader of this blog and most likely developer, to explore and dig into its undercarriage.